Microsoft acquires virtualized mobile network startup Affirmed Networks

 This acquisition will allow us to evolve our work with the telecommunications industry, building on our secure and trusted cloud platform for operators.
 With Affirmed Networks, we will be able to offer new and innovative solutions tailored to the unique needs of operators, including managing their network workloads in the cloud.
 Previous generations of wireless networks have been based on purpose-built hardware.
 We believe that with innovation in software and by making use of broadly available cloud computing platforms like Microsoft Azure, operators can deploy and maintain 5G networks and services more efficiently, more cost effectively, more rapidly, and more securely.

 Affirmed Networks was founded in 2010 and has raised $155 million to date.
-The startup has four co-founders: Hassan Ahmed, Stephan Noll, Terry Durand, Timothy Mortsolf.
+The startup has four cofounders: Hassan Ahmed, Stephan Noll, Terry Durand, and Timothy Mortsolf.
 In his announcement, Krishnamurthy thanked the company’s customers, employees, investors, and partners.